 3. Provide a summary of the services you offer

 Below your job title and dates of employment, write a blurb that explains the type of work you performed as a freelancer.
 If you worked for multiple employers, you can mention how you did X, Y, and Z types of work for several clients in A, B, and C industries.

 4. Use bullet points to highlight noteworthy projects or clients

-Sample job description for freelance resume
+Sample job description for freelance and self-employed resume

 I've listed below a sample freelance work description.
 Please note that, in this example, the client names were purposely excluded.
 However, you may want to name-drop the brands you've worked with, especially if they are relevant to your goals and well-known in your industry.

 Communications & PR Consultant (Contract), San Diego, CA | 2016 – Present

 Offer communications and public relations support for clients in the pharmaceutical sector.
 Address clients' needs, from message development and media outreach to materials creation and planning.
 Handle media relations, medical meeting support, competitive intelligence, and materials development for OTC health and pharmaceutical clients.
 Key projects include:

 Increased consumer awareness for cervical cancer by developing campaign materials, including banner ads, print collateral, and copy for the microsite.